GREETINGS from our post-Daylight Saving-shift selves. Our brains feel pickled. Our eyelids, droopy.

 Sink beneath a weighted blanket

-Shield thine eyes and curse everyone else's
+Shield thine eyes or curse everyone else's

 Jack up your melatonin